Paolo Lofamia

 Paolo Angelo Lofamia (May 27, 1989) is a Filipino racing driver, who competed for Team Staginglanes/W-Autosports from 2013 to 2017 and Silver Peak Racing in 2019.
 Lofamia made his racing debut at the 2013 Circuit showdown race series.
 Lofamia rose to fame in 2014 by winning 3 Races and by being on the podium every single race in that season using a race prepped Honda civic built by Vannitec Racing.
 Lofamia captured the first ever Grid D Championship of the series and on that same year he also won the Time Attack Championship in bracket F, a feat that only a few drivers had accomplished.
 Lofamia is also included in the prestigious list as one of the elite drivers of the late Enzo Pastor's circuit showdown race series, He is regarded as one of the "COC", Champion of Champions.

 In 2015 Lofamia run in the inaugural season of the Flat Out Race Series.
-Participating in a much faster Grid and Bracket than last year, he now joins Grid C. Proving everyone that he is a class of his own, he went on to Win the Grid C overall championship without winning a single race.
-He relentlessly fought his way to the top by having a consistent drive, he managed to finish every race on points(Top 10) and clinching the 2015 Grid C Title with flair, making him the First ever Grid C Champion of the Series and at the same time making him a two time back to back grid champion and 3rd Overall in Bracket D Time Attack Races.
+Participating in a much faster Grid and Bracket than last year, he joined Grid C. He went on to win the Grid C overall championship without winning a single race.
+He fought his way to the top by having a drive, and he managed to finish every race on points (top 10) and clinching the 2015 Grid C Title, making him the first ever Grid C Champion of the Series and at the same time making him a two time back to back grid champion and 3rd overall in Bracket D Time Attack Races.